ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--id`, `--guid`
 :   The ID of the project.
 This value is required if `--name` is not specified.

 `--kubecfg`, `-k`
 :   Append the project to the default Kubernetes configuration file.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--name`, `-n`
 :   The name of the project.
 This value is required if `--id` is not specified.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.